 Opportunity Zones were created in the 2017 tax reform to encourage investors to reinvest their capital gains into these areas, in exchange for certain Federal (and possibly State) capital gains tax advantages detailed below.

-Reduction of Capital Gains Taxes: Shareholders of QOF will also receive a 10% step‐up in the basis of the capital gains that are reinvested in an QOF, if those shares are held for 5 years, and an additional 5% step‐up in basis if those same shares are held for 7 years, thereby excluding up to 15% of the original capital gains from taxation.
+Reduction of Capital Gains Taxes: Shareholders of QOF will also receive a 10% step‐up on the basis of the capital gains that are reinvested in an QOF if those shares are held for 5 years, and an additional 5% step‐up on the basis if those same shares are held for 7 years, thereby excluding up to 15% of the original capital gains from taxation.

 Elimination of Capital Gains Taxes for investments in a QOF: Shareholders are exempt from federal taxation on capital gains derived from the appreciation of their investment in a QOF, if those shares are held for at least 10 years.

 Possible State Income Tax Benefits under Federal Opportunity Zone Program: Dependent on the State where the stockholder lives and if that State conforms with Federal Opportunity Zone regulations, that investor may be entitled to receive the same Federal Opportunity Zone capital gains tax benefits (deferral, reduction, and elimination of capital gains taxes) on a State income tax level.
 Wisconsin conforms with the Federal Regulations.